Weekly study4 hours

-Cooperation in the contemporary world offers you the opportunity to learn according to your interests and available time.
-We’ve split each week into activities which can be completed together or individually.
-We will explore cooperation through six case study ‘puzzles’ (each lead by an expert from within the University of Birmingham) which reflect the issues and concerns that dominate current international agendas.
+The course offers you the opportunity to learn according to your interests and available time.
+We’ve split each week into activities, which can be completed together or individually.
+We will explore cooperation through six case study puzzles (each lead by an expert from within the University of Birmingham), which reflect the issues and concerns that dominate current international agendas.

 Week 1 - Cooperation between Partners

 - NATO (Professor Mark Webber)

 - The European Union (Dr Graham Timmins)